rohannitrmcaevdt/delta-demo/README.md

+.
 # delta-demo
-This is a Demo for Git &amp; Github class|
+This is a Demo for Git &amp; Github class|.
+Rohan is a good boy.